jdieramon/jdieramon.github.io/index.md

 In January 2017, I moved back to Spain where I currently live.
 I work in the research group of **Dr Juan Gil** "*Mejora Genetica Vegetal*".
 My research is focused on identification and analysis of differentially expressed genes during plant development and biotic/abiotic stresses.
 To achieve that goal, I combine transcriptomic approaches with computational analysis.

 I look for ways to integrate bioinformatics with experimentation.
 I am an advocate of gene expression studies in compliance with [MIQE](http://clinchem.aaccjnls.org/content/55/4/611) guidelines.
 I also enjoy working with big data sets.
 I like data, and I like to extract biological value out of data.
-If you are interested in working with us, feel free to contact me.
-I am always happy to work with motivated people.
+If you are interested in working with me, feel free to contact me.
+I am always happy to work with motivated and enthusiatic people.
 If you like, network with me on [Github](https://github.com/jdieramon) or [Twitter](https://twitter.com/jdieramon).

 <br>